000x91/serpulorum/README.md

-A Mindustry mod that have provides no buildigs,no materials and no missions but only planets that use SerpuloPlanetGenerator.
-serpulo clones.
-No techs provided.
-It is recommended that you play the original campaign first.
+About this Mindustry mod
+- No techs and no missions provided.
+- several planets are to use SerpuloPlanetGenerator altered by javaScript in different configurations and extensions(overrides).

 A project to test if I can alter the generator for this planet via java scrips
 planet generator are altered by javascript.

-credits for source codes: /n
+credits for source codes:
 1.Frozen Farlands https://github.com/ZielonyTrojkat/Frozen-Farlands for sucessfully changing the planetGenerator.
 2.Zerg https://github.com/430230562/zerg for code extension and overriding the stuffs.